Overview of this Guide

 About the Collection

 The Ken Follett Papers arrived at Saginaw Valley State University in spring 2000 through Dr. Carlos Ramet’s contact with Follett.
 Dr. Ramet studied Follett’s writing extensively and developed a series of scholarly articles that culminated in his book, “Ken Follett: The Transformation of a Writer,” published in 1999.
-During the construction and remodeling of the Melvin J. Zahnow Library, the Papers were entrusted to the care of Dr. Carlos Ramet, formerly a Saginaw Valley State University professor and now the SVSU executive assistant to the president.
+During the construction and remodeling of the Melvin J. Zahnow Library, the Papers were entrusted to the care of Dr. Carlos Ramet, formerly a Saginaw Valley State University professor and now the SVSU Associate Dean of the College of Arts & Behavorial Sciences.
 In 2003, the Ken Follett Papers were moved into the Archives Department for processing and an initial inventory.
 The Ken Follett Papers were dedicated in December 2004 at SVSU.
 An additional donation of materials was received by the university December 2009.